 Do some research beforehand to get to know the shows better.
 If you feel any content is sending a message not so kid-friendly (age, dialogues, story-wise), say no to the same, quite firmly.

 Limit TV hours.
+How much screen time for kids is a question that parents often ask.
 Make it a house rule of “No TV for more than 2 hours”.
 You can tell the kids to choose the time slot (preferably after their meal, homework) and stick to the rule of “I refuse to be a couch potato”.

 Make the TV shows an interacting pool between you and kids.
 You can extend the conversation with questions like, what do you like about a show, why that character is your favorite, etc. This way you will increase the interactive bond and kids will feel encouraged over the fact that as a parent you are interested in his or her personal choices.

 Chances are, your young boy will be all excited and peppy to narrate the episode you missed out due to work commitments.
 Talk about bonding over TV!!